Work Programme

 that it was replacing the Work Programme and Work Choice with a new Work and Health Programme for the longer-term unemployed and those with health conditions.
 The DWP also announced that it would not be renewing Mandatory Work Activity and Help to Work which included Community Work Placements.

 DWP staff were notified that, as of February 2017, new referrals to the Work Programme are discontinued.
 It was officially stopped on 1 April 2017.
+It was replaced by the Work and Health Programme which began its rollout in November 2017.

 Participation

 Individuals could be mandated to take part in the Work Programme if they were in receipt of Jobseeker's Allowance or Employment Support Allowance: